ClDaly2904/contact-book/README.md

 ### Delete all contacts function

 - Allows the user to delete all of their current contact information
 - If selected from the main contacts menu, the user will have to confirm that they want to delete all contacts using 'y' or 'n'.
-This helps avoid the user accidentally clearing their contacts database
+This helps avoid the user accidentally clearing their contacts spreadsheet
 - Confirms deletion of all contacts in the terminal if user chooses 'y', or cancels deletion and returns user to the menu if the user selects 'n'